 Don't be afraid to start over!

-Great metrics aren’t necessarily built on the first try.
+Great custom metrics aren’t necessarily built on the first try.
 Creating meaningful metrics is often an iterative process.
-The process of creating a metric is fast and easy so, if you create and explore a metric and it’s not what you want it to be, don’t be afraid to delete it.
-Return to your data source and either edit it further or choose a new data source before creating your next version of the metric.
-If you build a metric and a dimension isn’t useful, then remove it.
+The creation process is fast and easy so, if you create and explore a metric and it’s not what you want it to be, don’t be afraid to delete it.
+Return to your data source and either edit it further or choose a new data source before creating your next version.
+If you build a custom metric and a dimension isn’t useful, then remove it.
 Less is usually more and there’s almost always a different dimension you can add that will have greater value.

-The only exception to deleting a metric and starting over is if the metric includes stored history that’s not available anywhere else.
+The only exception to deleting a metric and starting over is if it includes stored history that’s not available anywhere else.